syncthing/foundation/README.md

 ## Members of the Board

-As of 2019-08-09 these are the members of the board:
+As of 2020-09-30 these are the members of the board:

 - Audrius Butkevicius (audrius@syncthing.org)
-- Eser Gözcü (eser@syncthing.org)
 - Jakob Borg (jakob@syncthing.org)
+- Simon Frei (simon@syncthing.org)